Blu-ray Review: mother!

-While he initially claims to be a surgeon that stumbled upon them thinking it was a bed and breakfast, the stranger is soon joined by his wife (Michelle Pfeiffer) and then reveals himself to be a fan of the poet with little time to live.
+While he initially claims to be a surgeon that stumbled upon them thinking it was a bed and breakfast, the stranger is soon joined by his wife (Michelle Pfeiffer) and then reveals himself to be dying, but a fan of the poet.
 The poet welcomes their presence in the house, though his wife is suspicious of them and clashes with the stranger’s overbearing wife.

 Their quiet life then gets turned completely upside down by the arrival of the couple’s sons, one of which is furious over changes made to their father’s will, resulting in a confrontation.
 As the poet looks to calm tensions, his wife wants them all to leave and restore her peaceful existence, but the days of peace and quiet are coming to an end.